greyliedtke/greyliedtke.github.io/README.md

 # greyliedtke.github.io

-Landing site of mygreyarea.com Undergoing maintenance to find a direction in life and where I would like this site to go!
+Github for Grey liedtke

+Mostly just references to simple code and issues I continually struggle with